samohtred/htdocs/readme.txt

 -----------------------------------

 - GUI is pretty close to the desired look-and-feel
-- items of the topic tree can be created, erased and renamed through keyboard or by using the menu
+- items of the topic tree can be created, erased, cut&paste and renamed through keyboard or by using the menu
+- several element types can be applied
 - in the help folder of the menu the current version can be displayed